RichardAth/Projects/README.md

 The -i option causes greater use of ECM within Msieve.
 The default is to use ECM only for factors < 15 digits.
 In addition I modified the function choose_max_digits within the source file gmp_ecm.c to increase the use of ECM still further.

+My attempt to speed up factorisation failed completely, so I took an entirely different approach.

+I have created an interface to Msieve, which is generally significantly faster than the original ECM and SIQS.
+Use of Msieve is controlled by Msieve on/off commands.
+Note: msive must be installed separately and the path to it must be correct.

+Also an interface to YAFU, which is generally faster than Msieve.
+Again YAFU must be installed separately and the path to it must be correct.
+For numbers > 95 digits YAFU neeeeds GGNFS to be installed as well and I have not got this to work yet.
+Use of YAFU is controlled by YAFU ON/OFF commands.

+Turning YAFU on turns Msieve off and vice versa.
+If both are off the original ECM/SIQS is used.